samuelcoding97/Flashcard-Application/README.md

 - [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
 - [x] User sees flashcards animating in / out when the 'next' button is tapped

-## Optional
-- [ ] Extra styling is added!
-- [ ] User sees a countdown timer for each question
-- [ ] User sees a 'card flip' animation when the card is tapped
-- [ ] User sees a celebration animation with confetti when they answer a question correctly

 ## Lab 3